blainp/Integrated-ESP32-Wearable-for-Automated-Distress-Separation-Alerts/README.md

-# Automated Distress Separation Wearable
+# Wearable System For Automated Separation Alerts
 This project features a wearable ESP32-C based distress beacon designed to provide a redundant safety layer by monitoring a persistent Wi-Fi handshake with a user’s smartphone.
 By leveraging iOS Shortcuts to detect an immediate state-change upon connection loss, the system triggers an automated emergency alert to pre-defined contacts if the devices are forcibly separated.
 The implementation prioritizes an inconspicuous form factor and optimized power management, utilizing a recycled lithium-ion cell to maintain a low-power discovery service for extended field use.

 ---